andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 2. create a StyleAttributeHandler which will provide the inline style(s)
 3. extend RichTextArea and initialize the new StyleHandlerRegistry instance for the class, combining the parent class registry and the new handler(s)

-Example, based on the CodeArea class:
+In the below example, based on the CodeArea class, two new style attributes, FONT and TAB_SIZE are declared to be used by the skin to render fontProperty and tabSizeProperty in the control:

 ```java
 public class CodeArea extends RichTextArea {